-- ► Traditional computer science deals with closed environments - Business environments are open - Autonomy: independent action (how will the other party act?) - Heterogeneity: independent design (how will the other party represent information?) - Dynamism: independent configuration (which other party is it?) - Usually, also large scale - Requirements - Going from one locus of control to multiple loci of control - Supporting flexible interaction and arms-length relationships
+- Traditional computer science deals with closed environments - Business environments are open - Autonomy: independent action (how will the other party act?) - Heterogeneity: independent design (how will the other party represent information?) - Dynamism: independent configuration (which other party is it?) - Usually, also large scale - Requirements - Going from one locus of control to multiple loci of control - Supporting flexible interaction and arms-length relationships

-Open Environments Can Arise Outside of Business
+Open Environments can Arise Outside of Business Exercise: think of some examples

-Exercise: think of some examples
+Exercise.
+Emili of some examples

-- Collaborative scientific computing

-- Natural disaster recovery
+- Collaborative scientific computing - Natural disaster recovery

-- . . . .